 Agrizzi says Bosasa used business consultant Aneel Radhakrishna to bypass treasury’s procurement processes to secure the R550-million deal to run Lindela until 2020.
 Radhakrishna did not respond to Bhekisisa’s questions.

-Watch as our Joan van Dyk talks about the lives lost as a result of state capture:
+[WATCH] Our Joan van Dyk talks about the lives lost as a result of state capture

 The deal included the facility’s clinic that Bosasa should never have managed in the first place, according to the 2005 government investigation.